 There is more than one way to establish paternity.
 How it is established will depend on the parents’ unique situations.

 Certificate of Parentage

 In New Jersey, paternity can be established at the time of a child’s birth.
 If the biological parents are in agreement regarding the father’s paternity, they can sign a document known as a Certificate of Parentage (or informally as an “acknowledgment of paternity”).

-This includes the right to seek custody and visitation, and the obligation to provide financial support for the child.
+Signing this certificate gives the father the same parental rights and obligations as a father who is married to the mother at the time of his child’s birth.
+This includes the right to seek custody and visitation and the obligation to provide financial support for the child.
 Once both parents sign the Certificate of Parentage, the father’s name can be included on the child’s birth certificate as well.

 As outlined by the New Jersey Department of Human Services, in order to use a Certificate of Parentage to establish paternity at the hospital, parents need to:

-- Present valid identification (for both parents); and,
+- Present valid identification (for both parents)

-- Fill out the Certificate of Parentage;
+- Fill out the certificate

 If you did not complete a Certificate of Parentage before leaving the hospital, you can complete the form later at your local registrar’s office or county welfare agency.